sna7chfac3/discord-beerbot/README.md

-# BeerBot - A Discord bot for searching beer
+# BeerBot - A Discord bot to search for beer

 ## Requirements